 McDonald`s ability to adapt to individual countries

 Continue to explore the site to see options for language translation for many countries; this provides access to localized menus.
 Every country where McDonald’s operates has a core menu from the US, supplemented with local variety dishes that are designed to appeal to the local culture and tastes.
 If these menus were simply copied and pasted into the website for every country, the local varieties would be challenging to accommodate.
-The result of a localized website is a range of choice that appeals to people right around the world.
+The result of a localized website is a range of choices that appeal to people around the world.

 3. The Nike Language Tunnel

-4. WWF take localisation regional
+4. WWF take localization regional

 The World Wildlife Fund’s mission to save endangered species is of universal importance.tAt the bottom right-hand corner of the homepage, there is an effective example of subtle design localization.